A Father’s Fight for His Son’s Life

 When Walid fell ill at age six, it was the beginning of a devastating time for his whole family.
 For months, his parents took their son from one doctor to another, seeking a cure.

 Just remembering those days still upsets Qamar.
 He takes a moment to gather himself before continuing to explain that he and his wife had initially thought their son had jaundice.
 When the treatment for that failed, they were at their wits end, particularly as Qamar was finding it increasingly difficult to pay for Waleed’s tests and treatment.
-Living in Ghotki, Sind, he worked as a salesman in a private firm.
-In that last month before they found out their son had cancer, his work performance was suffering and his job was at risk.
+Living in Ghotki, Sind, Qamar worked as a salesman in a private firm.
+In that last month before they found out their son had cancer, his work performance had suffered drastically, and his job was at risk.

 “I was told that my son could be treated, but that he would have to go to the hospital in Lahore for this,” Says Qamar.
 “It was difficult, as I had never visited Lahore before, but the two of us set off the very next day.”

-“You can imagine what a difficult time this was for us as a family – I had already lost my job, my wife and I were in Lahore with Waleed, while our other children were in Ghotki with their aunt.
+“You can imagine what a difficult time this was for us as a family – I had already lost my job.
+My wife and I had to be in Lahore with Waleed, while our other children were in Ghotki, with their aunt.
 Yet at this most difficult time, the doctors and nurses at Shaukat Khanum Hospital gave us courage and hope in our fight against cancer.
-I cannot stress how important that was to us.
+I cannot stress how important that was for us.
 How it helped us through those dark days.”

 Qamar’s family has now moved to Karachi, where they live, reunited once again.
 Qamar has found a new job and all his children, including Waleed, are back in school.